Skip to main content

 Promar 200 Vs 400 (A No Nonsense Comparison)

+We use this type of paint mainly on our new construction builds, quick turn-around projects and budget friendly jobs, not necessarily for upgrades.
 So, you’re standing in the paint aisle (or maybe you’re staring at a quote from a contractor) and you see these two names popping up: ProMar 200 and ProMar 400.

 They sound almost identical, right?